antonta's space

 type TradingContexts = Map<String, TradingContext>

-Every transaction that touches a trading account produces a TradingEntry, giving a full audit trail of position changes, realized PnL per transaction, and running balances.
-This maps directly to a reporting table where the user can inspect their trading history at a glance.
+Every transaction that touches an account marked for trading produces a TradingEntry, giving a full audit trail of position changes, realized PnL per transaction, and running balances.
+This maps directly to a reporting table where the user can inspect their trading history.

 The engine identifies which postings belong to trading accounts - the @ price annotation is the only primitive needed for both acquisition and dispositions.
-Cost basis on trading accounts must show error, as this will produce garbage or would be ignored by the engine.
+Cost basis on these accounts should be rejected with an error, since the engine only understands @ price and would otherwise silently ignore or misinterpret them.

-First, we need some way to identify which account is a trading account.
+First, we need some way to identify which account is a mapped to trading accounts.
 We could annotate the open directive with something like type and rule:

 2026-01-01 open Assets:Broker:AAPL